realpython/task-exceptions/_post/README.md

 ```

 ### Aborting
-Using the abort() function is simplest way to handle exceptions in Flask.
+Using the abort() function is the simplest way to handle exceptions in Flask.
 This type works by just raising an exception by the error code without importing the exception.

 Let's write an abort() exception if a task does not exist.